GitMirroring/gnuboot/site/contrib.md

 Swift Geek
 ----------

 Contributed a patch for ich9gen to generate 16MiB descriptors.
-Contact **swiftgeek** in the IRC channel. **Former libreboot project maintainer.**

 After that, Swift Geek slowly became more involved until he became a full time developer.
 Swift Geeks contributions were never really in the form of *code*,